 Conclusion PSVR vs PSVR 2

-For the vast majority of people we would highly recommend picking up one of the newer headsets like the standalone Oculus Quest 2 or waiting for the release of PSVR 2.
+For the vast majority of people we would highly recommend picking up one of the newer headsets like the PSVR 2 or stand alone Headsets like the Pico 4 and Quest 2.
 That being said, if you’re itching to get into VR, aren’t a Meta Fan, don’t have a gaming PC and only have a PS4 it could be worth picking up a cheap PSVR on sale or second hand.